Omar-p/learning-notes/aws/aws.md

 - CodeStorageExceededException -> you have exceeded your maximum total code size per account
 - ResourceConflictException -> the resource already exists
 - ServiceException -> AWS Lambda service encountered an internal error
+---
+- linux
+- a Console is the tool we use to view a shell, the shell is cmd line interpreter.
+- rhel use gnome window manager
+- sometimes when u ssh to a server arrows keys don't work.
+  - use ctrl+n next command, use ctrl+p previous command
+  - ctrl+a beginnig of the line, ctrl+e end of the line.

+- Kafka Connect
+  - source connector
+    - read data from external data source write it into kafka
+  - sink
+    - read data from kafka store it in datastore
+- Kafka Stream
+  - read data from kafka;(Data Enrichment) do transformation, joining...
+- Kafka stream vs kafka consumer
+  - kafka stream can build a stateful app which can lead to multiple uses cases:
+    - calculating the total #orders in realtime
+    - calculating a total revenue made in realtime..
+- kafka stream api imlementation
+  - Stream DSL
+    - high level api (functional)
+  - Processor API
+    - low level, complex compared to DSL
+    - Stream DSL is built on top pf Processor API
+- Topology & Processors
+  - kafka stream processing application has a series of processors.
+    - [Source Processor] -> [Stream Processor] -> [Sink Processor] (Directed acyclic graph)
+    - Stream Processor can split to multiple sub-topolgy and become source processor for them.
+  - Data Flow in kafka Stream Processing
+    - record is passed in the topolgy one by one
+      - at any given point of time only one record gets processed in the topology. the rule is applicable to each sub one .
+- Kstream API
+  - gives u access to all records in the Kafka topic
+  - treat each record independent of one another
+  - each event will be executed by the whole topology.
+  - KStream can be called as record stream or log.
+  - analogy: Insert Into DB table.
+-